t-mullen/hyperhost/README.md

 **Current Limitations:**
 - Both host and clients must be using a relatively new version of Chrome.
 (The client will *partially* work on Firefox/Opera.)
 - Very large websites, **more than 80MB**, can freeze up when clients attempt to load them.
-(Preproccessing needs to be staggered.)
+(Serving needs to be staggered.)
 - URLs pointing to hosted files inside **Javascript** files will not work. **External URLs will work.** (JS cannot easily be refactored, a partial fix might happen.)
 - Huge assets like long videos or high-res images will crash the host due to encoding being impossible.
 (These need to be moved to blobs!)